tejasveesaini/scikit_model_mvp/README.md

 - **Logistic Regression**: Used after dropping columns with many missing values and normalizing features.
 Provides interpretable coefficients for feature importance.
 - **Random Forest**: Trained on the original data (with missing values).
 Handles missing data natively and provides feature importance based on tree splits.

-Based on the model results, here are 10 key insights about your diabetes prediction models:
+## Based on the model training and output results, here are 10 key insights:

 ## Model Performance Comparison